S3-working-group/s3-practical-guide/src/co-creation-and-evolution/objection.md

 _An **objection** is a reason why doing something stands in the way of (more) effective response to a driver._

 Objections contain information that reveals:

 - a certain or likely consequence of harm (not considered safe enough to try)
 - ways to improve proposals, decisions, existing agreements or actions

 ---

-### Qualify Objections

-_How would doing this impede - or miss an opportunity to improve - flow of value to any organizational driver?_

-Objections stop:

--   current and planned action
--   people from executing on decisions
--   existing agreements from continuing without being reconsidered
--   proposals from becoming agreements

----